Phonebooth/gollum/CONTRIBUTING.md

 ## Updating static assets

-This is necessary whenever changes have been made to the assets in `lib/gollum/public/gollum/javascript` (mostly SASS, CSS, and JS files), to ensure the changes are also present in the [released](#releasing-the-gem) version of the gem.
+This is necessary whenever changes have been made to the assets in `lib/gollum/public/gollum/javascript` (mostly SASS, CSS, and JS files) or `lib/gollum/public/gollum/react` (the code for the WYSIWYG editor) to ensure the changes are also present in the [released](#releasing-the-gem) version of the gem.

-Steps:

-1. `git rm -r lib/gollum/public/assets`
-1. `bundle exec rake precompile`
-1. `git add lib/gollum/public/assets`
-1. `git commit`
+To do this, run `yarn run build`.

 ## Releasing the gem